Faît Accompli (Curve song)

 "Faît Accompli" is the first single from the album Doppelgänger by alternative rock band Curve.
 It was released on 24 February 1992; it reached #22 in the UK singles chart, becoming their highest-charting single in the UK.
 It was one of the first singles in the UK to reach the Top 40 without a release on 7" vinyl.
-"Faît Accompli" (extended extended extended) was included in the compilation Pubic Fruit, issued in 1992.
+"Faît Accompli" (extended extended extended) was also included in the compilation Pubic Fruit, issued in November 1992 in the US only.

 "Faît Accompli" was selected as Single of the Week by Melody Maker.